How To Choose And Work With A 3PL Partner

 The activities that are most frequently outsourced, according to CIPS, are domestic transportation, warehousing, and freight forwarding.
 Some other common services include outbound and inbound transportation, customs brokerage and clearance, contract negotiations, and freight bill auditing or payment.

-Below is a list of LTX’s offered services and solutions:
+Below is a list of services and solutions offered by Redwood Logistics:

 • LTL Freight Management